LavishSingh1/DISHA---Women-Safety-Application/README.md

 4. **City Map Integration**: The application includes a city map feature that allows users to find the nearest police station, request emergency assistance, and discover the fastest path from one location to another.

-5. **Shortest Path Algorithm**: The application uses the Floyd-Warshall algorithm to find the shortest paths between all pairs of locations in the city map.
+5. **Shortest Path Algorithm**: The application uses the Dijkstra's algorithm to find the shortest paths between source and destination locations in the city map.

 ### Prerequisites